facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 This page will help you create a new React Native app that uses the New Architecture.

-## Installing dependencies
+## Development environment

-Start by setting up your development environment as described in [Getting Started](getting-started.md), under "React Native CLI Quickstart".
-Stop when you reach "React Native Command Line Interface", and resume here.

-<h3>React Native Command Line Interface</h3>

-React Native has a built-in command line interface.
-Rather than install and manage a specific version of the CLI globally, we recommend you access the current version at runtime using `npx`, which ships with Node.js.
-With `npx react-native <command>`, the current stable version of the CLI will be downloaded and executed at the time the command is run.
+Ensure your development environment matches the guide [Setting up the development environment](getting-started.md), under the **React Native CLI Quickstart** tab.

+If following the setup guide, stop when you reach the section **Running your React Native Application**, and resume following this guide.

-<h2>Creating a new application</h2>
+## Creating a new application

 > If you previously installed a global `react-native-cli` package, please remove it as it may cause unexpected issues.

-React Native has a built-in command line interface, which you can use to generate a new project.
-You can access it without installing anything globally using `npx`, which ships with Node.js.
-Let's create a new React Native project called "AwesomeProject":
+If you already have your development environment set up, create a new react-native project from the template:

 ```shell
 npx react-native init AwesomeProject
 ```

+> **Note**: If specifying a versioned template, use version 0.68 or later.

 ## Configuration